 This quote bookends the Amber Collective’s Byker (1983), a documentary which sets these words against the community captured and brought to life by Konttinen’s camera.
 Her celebrated Byker photographs, originally published by Jonathan Cape in 1981, are here paired with snatches of dialogue (“She comes from Finland – such a beautiful place, nice and clean.
 And she chooses to live in Byker!”), live-action footage and a voiceover narrated by Konttinen herself (“Being a foreigner gives me one advantage: I can be nosy and forgiven.
 Many doors are opened for me that would possibly remain closed for another photographer”).

 In the film, the past is evoked through black and white still images panned and scanned with a rostrum camera.
-Black and white doesn’t just represent what once was but a superior mode of life, a time a community and belonging, a sort of paradise lost.
+Black and white doesn’t just represent what once was but a superior mode of life, a time of community and belonging, a sort of paradise lost.
 The present, which is shot in colour, is devoid of the warmth of the earlier sequences.
 Konttinen’s subjects are now troubled and alienated, divorced from their communities, lone individuals baffled by technology and the new society brought forth by the end of industry.
 One older character sums up this predicament from her new colourful Byker Wall flat:

 But I would still say they were happier times in many ways.
 There wasn’t as much crime.
 You hardly ever heard of a murder.
 You weren’t frightened to walk in the streets.
 Aye, people were friendlier.
 Course they had to be.
 You never knew when you had to go to the woman next door for her to come and give you a hand ‘cause you were in the family way – the bairn was coming.
 But now you don’t come if your neighbour looks at you.
 She might have fifty watches and she’ll not give you the time ‘cause you’ve probably got two in all.
 But in them days I’ve been telling you about nobody was jealous of anybody.
 A different class of people in Byker now.